anb94/bioc-rnaseq-workflow/steps.md

 First, we need to download the sequence data.

 The data used in this tutorial is GEO entry GSE52778.
 We will [acquire the data from ENA](https://www.ebi.ac.uk/ena/browser/view/SRP033351), rather than GEO as it is more convenient.
+Also download the metadata as a tsv and upload to the HPC as we will be using it later to label the samples properly in R.

 ```bash
 touch ena-download-read-run-SRP033351-fastq-ftp.sh